 When a spot color is converted to CMYK for digital printing, the printout doesn't always simulate the desired spot color.
-The spot color variations feature enables you to easily edit a spot color by selecting a more appropriate shade.
-The spot color variations feature provides 37 variations, with slightly different CMYK values.
+You can define a specific color as an RGB, CMYK, or Gray spot color and enter a fixed CMYK target.